rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/the-bank-run-risk/README.md

 Essentially, Rezerve is a protocol that is leveraged long on ETH with its own internal leverage design that allows it to maintain exposure to ETH while minimizing the effects of short-term volatility and liquidation risks.
 However, the most critical factor that determines the solvency of the protocol is the possibility of a [“Bank run.”](https://en.wikipedia.org/wiki/Bank_run)

 If at any point the total USD value of ETH held as collateral drops below the total outstanding debt of the protocol, it becomes under-collateralized.
-This can occur due to sharp declines in ETH price, cascading sell pressure on $RZR (which is paired with ETH liquidity), or sudden lender withdrawals.
+This can occur due to sharp declines in ETH price, cascading sell pressure on RZR (which is paired with ETH liquidity), or sudden lender withdrawals.

 If lenders believe their funds could face losses, they may rush to withdraw simultaneously—causing a self-reinforcing liquidity crisis known as a bank run.